Donahue Fitzgerald Attorneys Wrap Up $14 Million Settlement in “Happy Birthday to You” Class Action Lawsuit

 About Donahue Fitzgerald LLP

-Donahue Fitzgerald LLP is a full-service, business-focused law firm leveraging the talents of more than 50 attorneys in three Bay Area offices located in Oakland, Walnut Creek, and Marin.
+Donahue Fitzgerald LLP is a full-service, business-focused law firm leveraging the talents of more than 50 attorneys in the Bay Area.
 The firm provides civil legal services including advice, transactional matters, and litigation across a broad spectrum of practices, including intellectual property, business and corporate transactions, trusts and estates, employment and real estate, as well as other complementary business areas.